Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 | 65-128  | 6                                                                | Top 16  |
 | 129-256 | 7                                                                | Top 40  |

-For Multiplayer tournaments with more than 257 participants, perform a Top 40 Playoff and apply the following mathematical formula to figure out the number of rounds to play:
+For Multiplayer Tournaments with more than 257 participants, perform a Top 40 Playoff and apply the following mathematical formula to figure out the number of rounds to play:

 $$ {\text{Rounded up }(\log_4(\text{number of players})) + 2} $$